 Sometimes, you and your spouse may want different things.
 When deciding what your end-goal will look like in this situation, you may have to compromise.
 To do this, focus on big-picture ideas.
 Think about what you do have in common and talk about what you would consider an overall improvement to the marriage.
 Even if the end-goal is very general, like being more empathetic toward one another or just keeping the family together, you will at least be on track to working as a team.

 Ultimatums are another no-no when it comes to working through marriage problems.
 Ultimatums can quickly become emotionally or mentally abusive.
-You would not want to tell a spouse anything like "I will only put you first when you get better with money.”
-One person should never have to do something, to get love, respect, and affection back, especially in a marriage.
+You would not want to tell a spouse anything like, “I will only put you first when you get better with money.”
+One person should never have to do something to get love, respect, and affection back, especially marriage.

-As soon the argument starts to include words like, "always” or “never” or resorts to ultimatums for either party to get what they want, the opportunity to work together as a team is gone.
-Remember, your spouse is not perfect, but they should not need to act a certain way or do a certain thing to stay in your good graces.
+As soon the argument starts to include words like “always” or “never” or resorts to ultimatums for either party to get what they want, the opportunity to work together as a team is gone.
+Remember, your spouse is not perfect, but they should not need to act a certain way or do something to stay in your good graces.

 Even the most narcissistic marriage problems need a certain degree of privacy.
-When two people enter into a marriage, the expectation is that the person they are choosing to spend their life with will respect them enough to promote their reputation, not destroy it.
+When two people enter into a marriage, the expectation is that the person they choose to spend their lives with will respect them enough to promote their reputation, not destroy it.

 When working through marriage problems, be mindful of what is okay to share with friends and family and what is not.
 Sharing every intimate detail of your marriage with your parents or best friend might result in your spouse feeling shame, embarrassment, or anger.
-Although you may think you are simply blowing off steam, you do not know how you are changing the image of your spouse in the mind of your confidant.
+Although you may think you are simply blowing off steam, you do not know how you are changing your spouse’s image in the mind of your confidant.
 It might be hard to repair the damage when the marriage issues resolve with friends and family still looking down at the person you love.

 This is especially true with social media.
 As therapeutic as it is to vent your frustrations, you may never be able to fix the way you portray your spouse online.
 Remember, a lot of opportunities present themselves through social media, including new job opportunities and friendships.
 Do not paint your spouse in a bad light over a short-term disagreement.